-We’ll walk you through the top tips for getting to Andorra with plenty of cheer to spare for your vacation.
+We’ll walk you through the top tips for visiting Andorra with plenty of cheer to spare for your vacation.

-On average, Andorra is about 2,000 metres above sea level.
+On average, Andorra is about 2,000 meters above sea level.
 There are options for getting here by air, rail and car, but some will require a transfer.

 Luckily, from a government regulation standpoint, it is one of the easiest countries to visit.
 Tourists can stay for up to 90 days without a visa.
 As we’ll discuss further, you need to enter through France or Spain, which are part of the Schengen zone.
 That step should also be straightforward, especially if you hold a passport from an EU country or one on the visa-free list (like the US, Japan or Canada).

 Andorra does not have its own airport.
 That’s partly for technical concerns related to elevation — the Pyrenees bring skiers, but also make operating an airport difficult.
 It’s also partly for reasons of space.
 A major international airport like the Dubai International (2,900 hectares) would take up about 5% of Andorra’s land area.

 Recently, strides have been taken to find a creative solution to the question of where to put Andorra’s airport.
 La Seu d’Urgell, 10 kilometres across the border in Spain, had a disused airstrip, which had been used for regional hops to Barcelona.
 It was refurbished and renovated and has been renamed Andorra-La Seu d’Urgell Airport.